 Simultaneous expansion and contraction in a torus shaped closed timelike curve

-According to this cosmological model the multiverse is like a sea with waves going from the smooth homogenous beginning of time to the smooth homogenous end of time.
+According to this cosmological model the multiverse is like a sea with waves going around a torus shaped closed timelike curve.
 Our universe is just one wave in sea of the multiverse.
 There is however an almost infinite amount of such waves both before and after us.
 Waves before us have a higher entropy while waves after us have a lower entropy.
 Since there are much more paths to higher entropy than to lower entropy, each wave has an almost infinitely higher probability of moving towards higher entropy.
 The exact configuration of the future for each wave is however somewhat indeterminate as it can move to an almost infinite amount of parallel realities.

 The size of the universe is determined by how rough it is.
 Concentrations of mass create roughness that stretches the universe so that more space is generated.
 The universe is smallest at the smooth beginning of time.
 Then the universe expands as it becomes rougher, until eventually it reaches its peak of size and roughness when almost all matter is captured in black holes.
 Then it starts to become smoother and smaller as black holes evaporate due to Hawking radiation.
 Eventually it reaches the smallest size at the smooth end of time, which coincides with the smooth beginning of the next cycle.
 Some black holes might not evaporate completely before the next cycle starts.
 These become primordial black holes in the next cycle.